 The last day of school will be May 22nd.
 Graduation will be on May 24 at 2 p.m.

 Keep watching here for construction information as it becomes available.

-Drawings of the new school have been added to the website.
+Pictures of progress on the new school have been added .

 In addition to this suggestion box, there are boxes around town and in the foyer of the school.
 Please feel free to leave a message in any box.
 The Collaboration and Communication Committee goes through the boxes each month and reviews the suggestions.
 (Click on the box above to submit a suggestion here.)
 If you would like personal follow-up, please add your name or phone number to your suggestion.

 MORNING DROP OFF